dustinsanders/ethereum-react-todo/README.md

 # ethereum-react-todo

 Simple todo contract and react front-end.
-Allows the connected address to create and assignee todo items.
+Allows the connected address to create and assign todo items.
 Assignee is able to complete and then get paid for items.

 ## Demo
 Ropsten: [https://eth-todo.netlify.app](https://eth-todo.netlify.app)